Montana-Media-Arts/120_CreativeCoding/README.md

 - code examples included in the online lecture content.
 - General p5 code examples.
 - Examples of how to complete select homework assignments.
-- The currently course recognized and supported p5 "empty-example".
+- The course recognized and supported p5 "empty-example".
 - The wiki where idea and project sharing occurs.
 - The issues board, where students can ask for help on problems, or other quandaries.